ALERT!

 The Cardiothoracic Ethics Forum

 The Forum began with a few members of The Society of Thoracic Surgeons (STS) and the American Association for Thoracic Surgery (AATS) who are interested in ethics, and it has evolved to comprise all the members of both the STS Standards & Ethics Committee and the AATS Ethics Committee, as well as a few at-large members.
-Lists of former members and current members are available at the respective preceeding links.
-The Forum meets at the annual meetings of the AATS and the STS—notice of the time and place of each formally scheduled meeting is provided to the membership in advance, along with a formal meeting agenda and appropriate supportive materials.
+A list of the current and former membership of the Forum can be found here.

-The Forum effectively separated ethics education from other functions (disciplinary review and specific society-related policy development) within both organizations.
-Moreover, it has developed several policies that have been adopted by both societies and published in their respective journals (2, 3, 4).
+The Forum effectively separated ethics education from other functions (disciplinary review and specific society-related policy development) served by the AATS and STS ethics committees.
 Connection to both The Annals of Thoracic Surgery and the Journal of Thoracic and Cardiovascular Surgery has been maintained through the Forum membership of the ethics editors of both journals.
-Forum activities have enjoyed the approval and support of both the STS Board of Directors and the AATS Council for many years.
+Forum activities have enjoyed the approval and support of the STS Board of Directors, the AATS Council, and the Southern Thoracic Surgical Association Council for many years.